jeremyButtler/freezeTB/README.md

 Currently freezeTb uses an WHO 2023 catalog that has had all grade 3, 4, and 5 variants removed.

-I have made the programs in freezeTb to be modular.
-This means that if you like a particular program, then you can compile it separately.
-I have set the default build methods to be static for the modules, so you will need to do `make mac` on anything that is not freezeTB.
-All of these programs take sam files as inputs.

-List of programs:

-- ampDepth: Makes the read depth tsv's that can be converted to graphs of mean read depth and coverage using graphAmpDepth.r
-- trimSam: trims off soft masked bases in an sam file
-- tbCon: Builds an consensus (output is sam file)
-- tbAmr: AMR detection
-- tbMiru: detects MIRU-VNTR lineages in reads
-- tbSpoligo: does spoligotyping
-  - fasta/fastq is slow, sam is somewhat fast.
-- primMask: Masks primers in sequences (sam file) using coordinates.
-This can also do some filtering.
-  - You can make an basic mask file file using your primers and catPrimers.sh

-Other programs:

-- filtSam: For filtering and converting sam files.
-You would be better off using samtools.
-I have used it for finding the number of SNPs (includes anonymous bases), deletions, and, insertions for each read in an sam file.
-  - `minimap2 -a --eqx ref.fa reads.fq | filtSam -sam - -out-stats > read-stats.tsv`
-- catPrimers.sh: bash script that uses minimap2 and awk
-  to merge amplicons.
-It also prints out the amplicon and primer coordaintes.
-- fqGetIds: was here for the original script and has its own separate repository.
-It is designed to extract read ids from an fastq file.
-I want to come back to this and see if I can improve it at some point.
-- memwater:
-  - This is more of an library.
-I took it from my alnSeq side project and fixed a few bugs.
-It is an waterman that operates in linear memory and takes close to as much time as an traditional waterman (slow, at least 10x slower then the complete striped smith waterman library).
-  - It is designed for CPUs with branch prediction and so, often favors branch less operations.
-  - It only returns the scores and the start and end coordinates of the alignment.
-- oldCode: This has old code I am not quite ready to throw away yet.
-I may use it later or in another project.
-  Some of it was never finished, other parts of it no longer work do to an change in my coding style.

 # Requirements

 1. A read mapper that outputs a sam file.